-- 3.5.1 Most settlements contain archaeological evidence which helps to explain their origins and the way of life of former inhabitants.
-The likelihood of the occurrence of archaeological material is related specifically to previous and present land usage. - 3.5.2 The traditional interpretation of the historic landscape is that, in the Bronze Age, large areas of primeval forest were cleared, exposing the poor soils of the Forest to erosion giving rise to areas of heathland.
-However recent research is showing that the picture is more complicated with land going into and out of cultivation at different periods.
-The better soils towards the coast and river valleys have continued to be cultivated and support settlement. - 3.5.3 The creation of the Royal Forest in the 11th century further restricted land use and settlement patterns in the area and may well have resulted in any original settlement on the site being depopulated or reduced in size.
-It is only from the 17th century that evidence begins to survive for the settlement. - 3.5.4 There are few recorded archaeological finds from Swan Green.
-These are confined to stray prehistoric and Bronze Age finds. - 3.5.5 Archaeological remains of any period could be found within the conservation area and any proposals to carry out works which include ground disturbance are likely to require an archaeological evaluation and assessment.
+- 3.6.1 Most settlements contain archaeological evidence which helps to explain their origins and the way of life of former inhabitants.
+The likelihood of the occurrence of archaeological material is related specifically to previous and present land usage. - 3.6.2 The traditional interpretation of the historic Forest landscape is that in the Bronze Age large areas of primeval forest were cleared, exposing the poor soils of the Forest to erosion and this has given rise to the large areas of heathland.
+The better soils towards the coast and river valleys have continued to be cultivated and support settlement. - 3.6.3 The creation of the Royal Forest in the 11th century further restricted land use and settlement patterns in the area and may well have resulted in any original settlement on the site being depopulated or reduced in size.
+It was only in the 17th century that evidence begins to survive for the settlement. - 3.6.4 There are few recorded archaeological finds from Swan Green.
+These are confined to stray prehistoric and Bronze Age finds. - 3.6.5 Archaeological remains of any period could be found within the conservation area and any proposals to carry out works which include ground disturbance are likely to require an archaeological evaluation and assessment.
 This may conclude that development is inappropriate or needs to be modified.

-Part 4 An appraisal of the conservation area
+Part 4: An appraisal of the conservation area

-4.1 Key characteristics of the conservation area

-- Small settlement. - Large triangular village green. - Linear development to the north of road. - Built development dating from the 17th century through to the 20th century. - Some inappropriate modern development. - Traditional boundary treatments: Picket fencing, estate fencing, hedgerows. - Village Green and public house as social focal points. - Instances of wide verges adjacent to the road. - Tree backdrop to the west and northwest. - Significant hedgerow boundaries to the edge of the conservation area to the south. - Large individual mature tree specimens in prominent locations in the street scene and on the village green. - Modern estate development to northeast. - Significant views through the area, especially across village green. - Only glimpsed views out of the area across arable land to the southeast. - Six Grade II listed buildings. - Three buildings of local vernacular, or cultural interest. - Predominant building materials and detailing: brick, painted and unpainted, timber frame, cob, thatch, clay tile, slate, simple side hung casement windows, vertical timber sash windows, prominent chimneys. - Sounds, smells and general activity: dominated by vehicular traffic using the main road.
+- 4.1 Key characteristics of the conservation area - Small settlement. - Large triangular village green. - Linear development to the north of road. - Built development dating from the 17th century through to the 20th century. - Some inappropriate modern development. - Traditional boundary treatments: Picket fencing, estate fencing, hedgerows. - Village Green and public house as social focal points. - Instances of wide verges adjacent to the road. - Treed backdrop to the west and northwest. - Significant hedgerow boundaries to the edge of the conservation area to the south. - Large individual mature tree specimens in prominent locations in street scene and on village green. - Modern estate development to northeast. - Significant views through the area, especially across village green. - Only glimpsed views out of the area across arable land to the southeast. - Six Grade II listed buildings. - Three buildings of local vernacular, or cultural interest. - Predominant building materials and detailing: brick painted and unpainted, timber frame, cob, thatch, clay tile, slate, simple side hung casement windows, vertical timber sliding sash windows, prominent chimneys. - Sounds, smells and general activity: Dominated by the vehicular traffic using the main road.
 Occasional use of the cricket pitch generates associated sounds and activity.